pyHi-M/pyHiM_tools/README.md

 ### post-processing matrices

-**to get the genomic distance map:**
+#### 1. to get the genomic distance map

 This script loads
-    -a BED file with the coordinates of barcodes.
+1. a BED file with the coordinates of barcodes.
-    -a CSV file with unique barcodes
+2. a CSV file with unique barcodes

 **The names of the barcodes in the BED file HAVE TO BE the same as in the CSV file.**